edgeimpulse/workshop-privacy-friendly-adverstising-panel/README.md

 ```

-Open a webpage on the provided URL (http://192.168.1.173:5000 in our case or http://127.0.0.1:5000 if you have a monitor connected to your Raspberry Pi and you can access a webpage locally):
+Open a webpage on the provided URL (http://192.168.1.173:5000 in our case or http://127.0.0.1:5000 if you have a monitor connected to your Seeed reComputer Jetson and you can access a webpage locally):

 The script will automatically upload to Soracom the number of people detected in front of the camera every 10 seconds and will upload an anonymized image every minute: